 - Substantial contributions to crisis response, code review, or design

 - Maintain a “security@” email address at all times in order to facilitate communication of matters relating to node operations

 - Submit a fully completed the DCF Delegation Application in timely fashion

 To apply to receive delegation from DCF, please complete the DCF Delegation Application in full.
-Applications must be completed and submitted by 23 May 2022.
-Delegation will be made on 1 June 2022.
-Recipients will be notified in advance of 1 June 2022.
+Applications must be completed and submitted by 31 October 2023.
+Delegation will be made 30 November 2023.
+Recipients will be notified in advance.